ayushsingh257/Cygnal/README.md

 - Adds user authentication with secure Register/Login system (JWT-based)
 - Remembers session via local storage and Zustand store (auto-persisted)
 - Enforces strong password rules and prevents duplicate registration
+- Implements role-based access control (RBAC): Only analysts/admins can use tools, viewers will be restricted

 It then prints a clean report of what's present and what's missing.